SuperOfficeDocs/superoffice-docs/user-guide/en/admin/chap08/replace-existing-template.md

 2. Rename or delete the "old" document template in SuperOffice.
 3. Upload the revised document template to SuperOffice.

+> [!NOTE]
-**Note**: If you try to replace the existing document template without changing the name, SuperOffice will rename the updated version of the template.
+> If you try to replace the existing document template without changing the name, SuperOffice will rename the updated version of the template.